FAQs for Graduate Study in Chemistry

 - Should all students take graduate seminar (CHEM 592) in the first year?

-- When should I take cumulative exams and the oral exam?
+- When should I take the comprehensive literature review (CLR) exam and the oral exam?

 - When is the dissertation prospectus due?